zorglub3/link-parser/README.md

 in place, so if you are working on a similar project, this might be useful for you.
 Otherwise it won't be useful.

+## Purpose

+This library is made with several purposes in mind.
+It can be used for:

+- The basis for an interface for interactive fiction.
+Instead of only handling the traditional, simple verb-plus-noun sentences, a modern IF should understand way more sentence forms.
+- An shell for an old-fashioned (read pre-transformer) expert system.
+- An interface to work with a large language model.

+The library does not work so well when faced with English sentences that may not be grammatically correct.
+This makes it unsuitable for parsing, eg, Twitter/X posts or scraping other parts of the internet.

 ## Is it any good?

 Yes.